Sports MassageS

 Before your deep tissue massage, your massage therapist will want to know about your problem.
 A deep tissue massage can involve your entire body or it can concentrate on just one area.
 It’s not unusual to have some soreness for a few days following a massage, but the use of a heating pad or a cold pack wrapped in a towel may help to relieve any soreness you may encounter.

-This type of massage differs from traditional massage in that it focuses on the body's movement system, instead of solely relaxing you physically and mentally.
-It can be used to treat injuries, improve performance and prevent future injuries from occurring.
+Sports massage differs from traditional massage in that it focuses on the body's movement system, instead of solely relaxing you physically and mentally.
+It can be used to treat sports injuries, improve sporting performance and may even help in preventing future injuries.

-Our therapists use their hands or elbows to apply deep pressure to the muscles and connective soft tissues of your body in order to relieve tension or pain.
-They use stretching techniques, joint mobilisation, myofascial and trigger point release to help restore balance to the body.
+Our Cheltenham massage therapists use their hands or elbows to apply deep pressure to the muscles and connective soft tissues of your body in order to relieve your tension or pain.
+They use stretching techniques, joint mobilisation, myofascial and trigger point release to help restore balance to your body's functionality.

 Benefits of sports massage therapy